 This makes it a good target for players on a budget, or those who might want to invest more heavily in a new speaker cab.
 However, all skill levels and styles should buy confidently.
 This one is a fantastic value all around.

-IDEAL FOR: All styles, all skill levels, active pickups, acoustic basses and studio recording
+BEST FOR: All styles, skill levels, passive pickups, studio bassists and outdoor performance scenarios.

 TONE